What Is ISO 14001?

 ISO 14001 is a global standard for Environmental Management Systems (EMS).
 It outlines the standards that will help the organisation become more resource efficient and reduce waste, providing it with a competitive advantage and gaining the confidence of stakeholders.

-The most recent version of ISO 14001 is ISO 14001:2015, which contains relevant improvements, including elevating environmental management's importance within an organization's strategic planning processes, increasing leadership management involvement, and increasing commitment to proactive actions that enhance environmental performance.
+The most recent edition of ISO 14001, ISO 14001:2015, has advancements that are pertinent, such as elevating environmental management's significance within the framework of a company's strategic planning procedures, enhancing leadership management engagement, and increasing commitment to proactive actions that enhance environmental performance.

 A High-Level Structure (HLS) is also incorporated into the ISO 14001:2015 version as part of the endeavour to structure all ISO standards similarly.
 In order to form the foundation of an Integrated Management System(IMS), ISO 14001 may also be coupled with other management systems such as ISO 9001, ISO 13485, ISO 22000, HACCP MS, and ISO 45001 (OHSAS 18001).